sdmans/shopping-app/README.md

 Extra:
 Users can create a custom recipe that automatically adds all items to the list.

-*Item Schema* - What should each item object look like?
+*Item Model* - What should each item object look like?

 Item Name: String\
 Description: String\
 Link?: String\
 Notes?: String\
 LastOrdered?: String

+*User Model* - The type of information a User's account will have.

 *Concepts and Designs*
 Main Page